Geography

 At Key Stage 3, students are provided with a range of peer and staff feedback around every 8 hours.
 Students will receive written or verbal feedback based on “what went well” and “even better if” in line with the school’s policy.

-Assessment is made in through a variety of ways including formal testing, project work, essay writing and presentations and normal exercise work.
-Grades are then given and published at times of the year when progress reviews are generated.
+Assessment is made through a variety of ways including formal testing, project work, essay writing and presentations and normal exercise work.
 At Key Stages 4 and 5, assessment is a mix of formative and summative methods linked closely to the appropriate examination assessment objectives and the use of exam style questions in order to give a realistic grade for that particular piece of assessment at that particular time.